Dogs off lead

 • Lead

-• Collar with up to date ID tag
+• Collar with an up-to-date ID tag

 • Water and a bowl